basecamp/geared_pagination/README.md

 # Geared Pagination

 Most pagination schemes use a fixed page size.
 Page 1 returns as many elements as page 2.
-But that's frequently not the most sensible way to page through a large collection when you care about serving the initial request as quickly as possible.
+But that's frequently not the most sensible way to page through a large recordset when you care about serving the initial request as quickly as possible.
 This is particularly the case when using the pagination scheme in combination with an infinite scrolling UI.